1982–83 NHL season

 The 1982–83 NHL season was the 66th season of the National Hockey League.
 The Colorado Rockies relocated to East Rutherford, New Jersey, becoming the New Jersey Devils.
-The New York Islanders won their fourth Stanley Cup in a row with their second consecutive finals sweep by beating the Edmonton Oilers four games to none.
+The New York Islanders won their fourth Stanley Cup in a row with their second consecutive Cup Final sweep by beating the Edmonton Oilers four games to none.
 It remains to date the last time that any major professional North American sports team has won four consecutive playoff championships.

 League business

 Franchise relocation

 Prior the start of the season, the Colorado Rockies moved to East Rutherford, New Jersey where they were renamed New Jersey Devils, leaving Denver without an NHL franchise until 1995.
 They were also moved to the Patrick Division, forcing the reluctant Winnipeg Jets to leave the Norris Division and take Colorado's place in the Smythe Division.
 This would be the last relocation of an NHL team until 1993, and the last time a team would be transferred to a new division until 1993.
 The period between this move and the adding of the expansion San Jose Sharks in 1991 is the second-longest period of stability in league history, surpassed only by the Original Six era.
 After the season, the St. Louis Blues were sold to Harry Ornest after the NHL prevented Wild Bill Hunter from purchasing that team and moving it to Saskatoon.